Our Focus

 The goal of our Social Policy and Health program is to improve the lives of Canadians by employing an objective, evidence-based approach to assessing existing and proposed public policies.
 Our goal is to identify practical solutions that cut through rhetoric designed to polarize debate and freeze policymakers into inaction.

-We apply this approach to programs in two policy areas:
+We apply this approach in two policy areas:

 Energy & Environmental Policy

 Through disciplined research and analysis, the Energy and Environmental Policy research division provides practical solutions to Canada’s challenging energy and environmental policy problems.
-We do this by injecting evidence into policy debates, and by engaging with decision makers, stakeholders and the public to create a forum for open and meaningful dialogue among different perspectives.
+We inject evidence into policy debates, and engage with decision makers, stakeholders and the public to create a forum meaningful dialogue among different perspectives.

 • Canadian Network for Energy Policy Research and Analysis